 San Francisco Waterfront 1900

 General Zu the rice-eating horse set a slow steady pace along the Embarcadero waterfront.
-Roxane’s anonymous Uncle leaned back in the wagon and held the reins more on general principal than to steer a vehicle which appeared to run on auto-pilot.
-General Zu seemed very familiar with the route home.
+Roxane’s anonymous Uncle leaned back in the wagon and held the reins more on general principle than to steer a vehicle which appeared to run on autopilot.
+General Zu seemed remarkably familiar with the route home.

 Roxane sat quietly next to her Uncle on the shotgun side of the wagon, looking down with her hands folded in her lap and maintaining an outward calm until the sudden appearance of a group of kids chasing them and hurling insults and invective and the occasional piece of rotten fruit set her blood boiling as she reached for a box of table scraps to pay them back.
 Roxane’s Uncle never took his eyes from the road.
 With his free hand he held the box of table scraps down on the floor of the wagon against Roxane’s attempt.
 “Don’t even think it!
 You want to go back to China?”